Exercises to help prevent falls

 Simple movements and exercises in a swimming pool can help improve balance and build strength.

-If you have pain, dizziness, or problems breathing during or after an exercise, stop and talk with your physical therapist, nurse, or doctor.
+If you have pain, dizziness, or problems breathing during or after any exercise, stop.
+Talk with your physical therapist, nurse, or doctor about what you're experiencing and before you continue.

-Instability of geriatrics.
-In: Duthie EH, Katz, PR, Malone ML, eds.
+Hile ES, Studenski SA.
+Instability and falls.
+In: Duthie EH Jr, Katz, PR, Malone ML, eds.
 Practice of Geriatrics.
 4th ed.
-Philadelphia, Pa: Saunders Eleseverier; 2007;chap17.
+Philadelphia, PA: Saunders Elsevier; 2007;chap17.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.